Lorenzo Homar

-Lorenzo Homar Gelabert (September 10, 1913 – February 16, 2004) was a Puerto Rican printmaker, painter, and calligrapher whose artwork stretches to three main workshops: Centro de Arte Puertorriqueño (CPA), DIVEDCO (División de Educación a la Comunidad), and the Taller de Artes Gráficas of the Instituto de Cultura Puertorriqueña (ICP).
+Lorenzo Nicolás Homar Gelabert (September 10, 1913 – February 16, 2004) was a Puerto Rican printmaker, painter, and calligrapher whose artwork stretches to three main workshops: Centro de Arte Puertorriqueño (CPA), DIVEDCO (División de Educación a la Comunidad), and the Taller de Artes Gráficas of the Instituto de Cultura Puertorriqueña (ICP).
 Homar was also the designer of the logo of the Instituto de Cultura Puertorriqueña (Institute of Puerto Rican Culture).

 Early years

 Lorenzo Homar was born in 1913 in Barrio Puerta de Tierra in San Juan, Puerto Rico.
 His father, Lorenzo Homar Sr., was a film promoter and his mother, Margarita Gelabert, a pianist.
 Although he attended grammar school in San Juan, in 1928 due to financial difficulties, his family is forced to move to New York City.
 Because of the financial situation of his family, Homar did not finish his high school education and went to work in a textile factory.
 In 1931, he attended New York's Art Students League where he learned the art of drawing under the guidance of George Bridgman.

 Homar joined the House of Cartier in 1936 in New York as an apprentice designer of jewelry.
 During this period of his life he studied engraving, drawing and history of design.
 Furthermore, the income from his position at Cartier allowed Homar to take night classes in painting, design and typography at Pratt Institute.